 |Week four to end of term

-*The School of Law Withdrawal Tuition Credit Policy allows students to receive 100% credit of tuition charges through the end of the second week of instruction only.
+*The School of Law Withdrawal Tuition Credit Policy allows students to receive 100% credit of tuition charges through the end of the third week of instruction only.

 Oregon Resident Refund Formula